 (i) Duration and scope of coverage; and

-(ii) Notice of the consumer's responsibility for reporting other insurance and for obtaining health care; and
+(ii) Notice of the individual's responsibility for reporting other insurance and for obtaining health care; and

-(iii) Notice of the consumer's responsibility for reporting other providers of concurrent curative treatment for children under age twenty-one; and
+(iii) Notice of the individual's responsibility for reporting other providers of concurrent curative treatment for children under age twenty-one; and

 (b) Grievance procedures;